iamraviprakash/minios-lazzarus/README.md

 # MiniOS-Lazzarus-
-A MiniOS using java and netbeans .It includes simple text-editor,terminal,Music Player.It uses FCFS and Round Robin CPU scheduling algorithms.Bankers Algorithm has used to prevent deadlock in this os.We are working on it to add more exciting features.
+A MiniOS, build on Java using Netbeans IDE.It includes simple text-editor,terminal,Music Player.It uses FCFS CPU scheduling algorithm.We are working on it to add more exciting features.

 Put these files in src folder of your netbeans project.